-SEAI will limit the grant of funding for any one application up to €5,000,000.
+SEAI will limit the grant of funding for any one application up to €5,000,000 and any one single project up to €2,000,000.
 The recommended minimum grant application value will be €100,000.
-No single project within any application may exceed a grant funding level of €2,000,000.
+The grant support percentage is based on the legal ownership of the facility that is being upgraded.